rovertronic/Mario-Builder-64/README.md

 - Toggle to disable fall damage and the fall damage sound *
 - Nonstop stars *
 - Removed course-specific camera processing *
+- You can increase the number of frames that you have to perform a firsty *

 **Hacker QOL:**
 - Global, non-level based, star IDs (off by default) *